 Investors purchasing in this offering will incur immediate and substantial dilution.
-After giving effect to (i) the shares sold in the October Financing and (ii) the sale of shares of common stock offered in this offering assuming an offering price of \$3.35 per share, the last reported sale price of our common stock on NASDAQ on January 11, 2018, and after deducting the underwriting discount and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2017 would have been \$ million, or \$ per share of our common stock.
-This represents an immediate increase in net tangible book value of \$ per share to existing stockholders, and an immediate dilution of \$ per share to investors purchasing in this offering.
+After giving effect to (i) the shares sold in the October Financing and (ii) the sale of 30,000,00 shares of common stock offered in this offering at the public offering price of \$2.00 per share, after deducting the underwriting discount and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2017 would have been \$41.3 million, or \$1.03 per share of our common stock.
+This represents an immediate increase in net tangible book value of \$2.49 per share to existing stockholders, and an immediate dilution of \$0.97 per share to investors purchasing in this offering.